-After the long Tet holiday, many parents and students have difficulty re-establishing routines and study plans.
+After the long Tet holiday, many parents and students have difficulty re-establishing school activities and planning lessons.

 The long Tet holiday with lots of fun makes children tired and bored when it comes to schoolwork.
-The habit of staying up late, waking up late, eating freely and impulsively during Tet holidays also makes children tired when they have to wake up early to go to school.
+The habit of staying up late, waking up late, eating and drinking freely during Tet holidays also makes children tired when they have to wake up early to go to school.

 Below are 4 ways to help children get back to studying faster after the Lunar New Year holiday, parents can refer to them.